-CHICAGO (WLS) -- An oversight agency is recommending that the Chicago Police Department take action against an officer who was reportedly recorded on cellphone video using a homophobic slur during downtown protests after the Minneapolis police killing of George Floyd.
+CHICAGO (WLS) -- Chicago police are investigating an officer who was reportedly recorded on cellphone video using a homophobic slur last weekend during downtown protests after the Minneapolis police killing of George Floyd.

 "We have opened an investigation into this incident and will take appropriate disciplinary action immediately as we work to identify the officer involved," the statement said.